bgzimmerman/misc/README.md

 # GHCNh Enhanced StationDataset: Pandas DatetimeIndex & Advanced Features

+> **Note:** This documentation is a **work in progress** and may not fully reflect the latest code.
+Please refer to `ghcnh/ghcnh.py` for the most up-to-date implementation.
+Some features and behaviors may change as development continues.

+---

 This toolkit provides a powerful, user-friendly interface for working with GHCNh (Global Historical Climatology Network - Hourly) station data.
 It features:

 - **Native pandas DatetimeIndex support** for all time operations